Best Tours and Day Trips from Prague

 Once you book your tour, you will receive a confirmation email.
 You can print this email or simply show it to the guide on your cell phone when you join the tour at the meeting point.
 Most tours of Prague depart from Old Town Square or the surrounding area, but be sure to check the exact address of the meeting point in the tour information.

-Best time and day of the week for a Prague tour
+Best time and day of the week to take a Prague tour

 As a general rule, it is usually best to take a Prague tour as early in the day as possible before the less early bird tourists (the majority) start their itinerary.
 In Prague, sunset is one of the busiest times to, for example, visit the Castle, so the earlier you start your tour, the more you will enjoy the tranquility of walking around such a beautiful city without having to dodge people.